iluvcapra/imview/README.md

 ## Work-in-Progress

-This project is a work-in-progress and is not at this time useable.
+This project is a work-in-progress.
+Behavior and features may change often and without notice.

 ## Examples